Barry0121/graph-neural-net-benchmark/README.md

 # DSC180 - Graph Neural Network

-Author: Barry Xue
+Author: Barry Xue.
+Jianming Geng, Winston Yu

-This repository contains the materials and codes from the exploration of the topic of Graph Neural Network.
+This repository contains training code for "Investigating New Adversarial Attack on Deep Graph Neural Networks: Creating Perturbation from Latent Space" report and the materials and codes from the exploration of the topic of Graph Neural Network.

+# Option 1: Train WGAN network with GraphRNN, Discriminator, and Inverter with `main.py`
+`main.py` is a initition step

+# Option 2: Test GCN and GCN-AE with `run.py`
 ## Options to Run the `run.py`
 `run.py` can run node classification task and edge prediction task with GCN Models (Multi-layer GCN for node classification, and GCN-AE for edge prediction).
 * Use the `--task` flag to choose between the two tasks.